 Have you not played a role in a current situation which does not positively or negatively affect you?
 Will the situation likely continue to get worse for a particular community without substantial effort?

 Here you have a choice.
 You can choose to take up their plight by spreading awareness or taking action for the affected population.
 Or you could save your time and money for something you are more passionate about.
-Try not to be anxious about a situation for which you are not the cause, you are not personally affected, and you have little control over the outcome.
+Try not to be anxious about a situation for which you are not the cause or you are not personally affected when you have little control over the outcome.
 There are nearly 8 billion humans trying to survive amid 1 trillion living things on our planet.
 Each has their own struggles and you can easily get overwhelmed worrying about any number of them, which would not benefit anyone.